-Through planning and dedication, the Probus family has cut its debt to $14,000.
+Halfway through their debt management plan with InCharge, the Probus family has cut its debt to $14,000.
 Every spare penny is being thrown at the debt.
-The plan is to pay it off and build up $10,000 in savings.
+The plan is not only to pay off what was once $30,000 in credit card debt, but to also build up $10,000 in savings.

 Will he treat himself to anything when that goal is reached?

-“When the kids want to do stuff, we won’t have to say no,” Probus said.
+“Oh hell no,” Probus said.
+“No, no, no.” He said the treat will be, “When the kids want to do stuff, we won’t have to say no.”

 “We were buried and really needed a program,” Probus said.
 “We’re not all the way there yet, but it’s a good feeling knowing we will be.”

 Joey Johnston has more than 30 years of experience as a journalist with the Tampa Tribune and St. Petersburg Times.
 He has won a dozen national writing awards and his work has appeared in the New York Times, Washington Post, Sports Illustrated and People Magazine.
 He started writing for InCharge Debt Solutions in 2016.

 - Dilworth, K. (2021, November 17) Average Credit Card Interest Rates: November 17, 2021.
 Retrieved from https://www.creditcards.com/credit-card-news/rate-report/